fabrylab/clickpoints/docs/tutorial.rst

 ========

-The recipes section contains some basic usage examples on how to get started using ClickPoints and explains different wa for different tasks.
+The recipes section contains some basic usage examples on how to get started using ClickPoints and explains different ways for different tasks.

 .. toctree::
     :caption: List of Tutorials